-Am I saying Gen-Xers invented nerd culture?
-Well, yes.
-And I’m saying that as someone who used to be a Gen-Xer.
-The year I saw Star Wars was my first year in university, and somewhere Billy Idol was just launching his band Generation X.
+The year I saw Star Wars was my first year in university and, somewhere, Billy Idol was just launching his band Generation X.

-Being born in the late ‘50s did not automatically make you a boomer then.
-But they arbitrarily moved the goal-posts as I get older to define a boomer as any guy old enough to have his prostate checked.
+Being born in the late ’50s did not automatically make you a boomer then.
+But they arbitrarily moved the goal posts as I got older to define a boomer as any guy old enough to have his prostate checked.
 (Since amended, now that Gen-Xers have also begun paying attention to RRSP ads).

 And the culture-wide appetite for “genre” entertainment was not yet whetted.
 I remember friends smirking at how enthused I was by this film with robots, princesses and an asthmatic villain who looked like he was wearing the grille of a Studebaker on his head.

-Though adults read “Underground comix” in the ‘60s and crime comics in the ‘50s, comic books still carried the image of children’s reading material until the ‘70s, when the first comic book stores were born (providing a handy set decades later for about 1,000 Big Bang Theory scenes).
+Though some adults read crime comics in the ’50s and “Underground comix” in the ’60s, comic books still carried the image of children’s reading material until the ’70s, when the first comic book stores were born (providing a handy set decades later for about 1,000 Big Bang Theory scenes).

 The term “graphic novel” came into use in the X-er era, legitimizing superhero stories as adult worthy (though, to be fair, the category also encompassed what amounted to illustrated literature about everyday life by the likes of Harvey Pekar, Chester Brown, Daniel Clowes et al).